fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Networking/v1.6.1/Get-AzureApplicationGatewayConfig.md

 ```

 ## DESCRIPTION
-The **Get-AzureApplicationGatewayConfig** cmdlet gets an azure_2 Application Gateway configuration context.
+The **Get-AzureApplicationGatewayConfig** cmdlet gets an Azure Application Gateway configuration context.
 A context includes both a configuration object and XML configuration.
 You can save the XML configuration to a file.